ccano2011/Movie-Quest/README.md

 ### Weaknesses:
     Class components
 ### Opportunities:
-    Able to gain experience with React!
+    This will be an incredible way to reinforce React and hopefully learn a lot!
 ### Threats:
-    Making my deliverables without major setbacks with the API
+    Making my deliverables without major setbacks due to my inexperience with React or issues with the API

 ## Change Log: